-Barry Watkins serves as executive vice president, communications and administration for The Madison Square Garden Company.
-In this role, Mr. Watkins is responsible for all aspects of the company's communications activities, as well as its government affairs area.
+As executive vice president, communications and administration for The Madison Square Garden Company, Barry Watkins oversees all aspects of the company's communications and government relations activities, as well as its extensive philanthropic efforts.

 Mr. Watkins is a graduate of St. John's University.
 He is married with two children and lives on Long Island.